Employee Management Incentives EMI

 • if they permit its exercise after that person’s death by the person’s personal representatives, do not permit this more than 1 year after the date of death.

-The scheme can include conditions that ensure should the employee leave the employment any unexercised options they hold will automatically lapse and any shares acquired under option have to be returned at a pre-determined price.
+The scheme can include conditions that ensure should the employee leave the employment any unexercised options they hold will automatically lapse and any shares acquired under option must be returned at a pre-determined price.

 Mark Moore